Diversity & Inclusion

 In addition to his trial work, Mr. Foster also represents clients in general appellate matters in the Supreme Court and in the courts of appeals.
 He argued before the Seventh Circuit for FirstEnergy Corp. on behalf of PJM Interconnection, LLC in Illinois Commerce Commission v.
 FERC (2013) and before the D.C.
 Circuit in Keohane v.
 United States, 669 F.3d 325 (2012).
 He has briefed other cases in the Ninth, Tenth, Eleventh, D.C., and Federal Circuits, including a recent victory in Massachusetts Mutual Life Insurance Co. v.
 United States (Fed.
 Cir.
 Apr.
 9, 2015).

 He has drafted numerous amicus briefs, including for the American College of Tax Counsel in United States v.
 Home Concrete & Supply, LLC, for five former commissioners of Internal Revenue in support of licensing standards for tax return preparers in Loving v.
 IRS and for the New England Legal Foundation in a case involving the scope of work product protection for tax accrual workpapers.

 He helped draft the Supreme Court briefs for a state prisoner’s double jeopardy challenge to a state prosecution in Blueford v.
 Arkansas.
 He also has experience in the certiorari process, both successfully petitioning for and opposing Supreme Court review.

-Prior to joining Skadden, Mr. Foster clerked for Justice Anthony M. Kennedy of the Supreme Court and Judge Alex Kozinski, now chief judge of the United States Court of Appeals for the Ninth Circuit.
+Prior to joining Skadden, Mr. Foster clerked for Justice Anthony M. Kennedy of the Supreme Court and Judge Alex Kozinski of the United States Court of Appeals for the Ninth Circuit.